Why Communication Matters With High-Performance Teams

 - Bring closure by summarizing the conversation and agreeing on necessary actions

 High-Performance leaders create High-Performance teams by helping them understand their charter, their design, and their relationship.
 Empowering leaders have a vision and the ability to develop and share it with the entire team.
-They are driven by a strong motivation and passion for this shared vision.
+They are driven by strong motivation and passion for this shared vision.

 Additionally, such leaders can establish high levels of rapport and trust among team members.
 They avoid controlling and coercing team members.
 Instead, they inspire and induce a high degree of enthusiasm from team members toward meeting the agreed-upon goals.